Life in Hampton Roads, Part IV: Tolls, Tunnels, Texting and Light Rail

-The survey includes responses gathered from 962 Hampton Roads residents via landline and cell phone.
-The report is made up of six sections, which will be released on the following days (the Social Science Research Center news release is available for the first two days of the LIHR survey by clicking the link):
+The LIHR survey includes responses gathered from 962 Hampton Roads residents via landline and cell phone.
+The report is made up of six sections.
+Survey sections that have been released can be accessed by clicking the corresponding link.

 Monday, Sept.
 26 - Quality of life